staking-foundation/docs/docs/41-glossary.md

 ### Key Share

 Key Shares are the basic validation unit in Diva.
-They are custodied by separate [Diva nodes](#diva-node) and are used to operate the network.
+They are generated and custodied by multiple independent [Diva nodes](#diva-node) and are used to operate the network.

 Each [Ethereum validator](#validator) created through Diva is managed by 16 Key Shares.

 When 2/3rds of these Key Shares sign together, they form a fully valid signature that can operate the Ethereum validator.

-Each Key Share is distributed to a separate Diva node to ensure resiliency and decentralization.
+Each Key Share is generated and operated by a separate Diva node to ensure resiliency and decentralization.
 Each Diva node can hold hundreds or even thousands of Key Shares.
 Operators must post [divETH Collateral](#collateral) as a guarantee before receiving a Key Share.

 ### Liquid Staking Token (LST)